X Games: Winter X Games

+The first Winter X Games took place at Snow Summit ski resort in Big Bear Lake, California, in 1997.
+Overseeing The Sports Network's coverage of the inaugural 1997 Winter X Games, producer Paul Graham felt that despite low ratings at the time, "extreme sport is a statement", that it "[rebelled] against the sporting status quo", and "it's new and fresh and young".

-The Winter X Games VIII in 2002 was the first time an X Games event was televised live and also had coverage by ESPN's flagship news program, SportsCenter.
+The following two years, X Games was held at Crested Butte Mountain Resort in Colorado.
+The two years following that, Mount Snow, Vermont, hosted X Games.
+The X Games Aspen 2002 was the first time an X Games event was televised live and also had coverage by ESPN's flagship news program, SportsCenter.
 Viewership across the three networks that carried coverage of the event – ABC Sports, ESPN, and ESPN2 – exceeded 2001's household average by 30% according to Nielsen Media Research.
 The event also reached record highs in several demographic categories.
 To accommodate the first-time live coverage, nighttime competitions were added, resulting in record attendance for the Aspen/Snowmass venue in Colorado.

-The 2002 Winter X Games was a significant year for ESPN and the X Games.
-It was the first year that the games were held in Aspen at Buttermilk Mountain.
-The Games continued to add new events including the ski slopestyle event, ski superpipe event, snowboarding, skateboarding etc. The most memorable incident of the 2002 Games was when the entire 2002 U.S. Olympic freestyle snowboarding team showed up to compete in the Winter X snowboard superpipe event, just weeks before the Winter Olympics in Salt Lake City.
+2002 was the first time X Games was held in Aspen at Buttermilk Mountain.
+X Games has been held in Aspen every winter since 2002.
 Also in 2002, ESPN announced the establishment of the X Games Global Championship.
 The Global Championship featured two distinct venues hosting competitions in summer and winter action sports simultaneously.
 It consisted of six teams of the world's top athletes, grouped together by their region of origin, to compete in the four-day event.
 The winter sports were held in Whistler Blackcomb Resort in British Columbia, and the events included snowboarding and skiing.

-The Winter X Games are mostly held in the United States in January, but can happen in February, while the Summer X Games are usually held in August.
-The location of the Winter X Games is in Aspen, Colorado, through 2019, while the location for the Summer X Games has been in Los Angeles, changing to Austin, Texas, in June 2014.
-The X Games also has international competitions and demos around the world that are held at varying times throughout the year.
-The games are shown live on television.

-The Winter X Games are, as described by ESPN (2008), a competition compiled of the greatest winter action sport athletes from around the world competing on an annual basis.
-The competition has day and evening events including skiing, snowboarding and snowmobiling.
-The first Winter X Games took place at Snow Summit ski resort in Big Bear Lake, California, in 1997.
-The following two years, the Games were held at Crested Butte Mountain Resort in Colorado.
-The two years following that, the Games were held in Mount Snow, Vermont.
-Since 2002, the Winter X Games have been held at Aspen's Buttermilk Mountain and will continue to be until 2024, according to ESPN.

-During 2015's Winter X Games, ESPN used camera drones to capture aerial views of the athlete's runs.
+During X Games Aspen 2015, ESPN used camera drones to capture aerial views of the athlete's runs.
 This was a first for ESPN.